|Nutrition Facts (per serving)|

 If you've never used your crockpot or are thinking about buying one, know that this is one of the most reliable, easy-to-use, and wonderful kitchen appliances you can have.
 Cooking soups, stews, rice, varied potatoes preparations, apple sauce, meatballs, chicken wings, and yes, even cakes, crockpots are a savior when it comes to making cooking fun and easy.
 A quick word: a crockpot is a type of slow cooker, but not all slow cookers are crockpots.
 They are, however, very similar in how they are built and how they heat up the food.
 They're both electric appliances consisting of a ceramic or porcelain pot, a heating unit that transfers the heat, and a lid that preserves the moisture while the cooking process takes place.

 Heat oil in a large skillet over medium heat.
 Crumble beef into skillet and cook for about 5 minutes, stirring constantly.

-Add chopped onion and bell peppers and continue to cook for a few minutes longer, or until the beef is no longer pink.
+Add chopped onion and bell peppers and continue to cook for a few minutes longer, or until beef is no longer pink.

 Add tomatoes, tomato sauce, chili powder, salt, Worcestershire sauce, rice, and water to beef mixture.
 Stir to blend.

 Cover pot and cook on low for 6 to 8 hours, or high for 3 to 3 1/2 hours, until rice is tender.
-If your crockpot cooks quickly, check rice for doneness after about 5 hours on low or 2 hours on high.
+If crockpot cooks quickly, check rice for doneness after about 5 hours on low or 2 hours on high.